Everclear: Shift to "DIY" marketing

 Coinciding with the removal of the explicit fire warnings, Luxco launched a marketing campaign called "Make It Your Own," repositioning Everclear from a party beverage to a versatile "DIY ingredient."
 Through a dedicated website and social media, the company began promoting the product for making infusions and tinctures, but also for uses involving ignition sources, such as for cooking, flambéing, and as fuel for fondue pots and homemade candles.
-Plaintiffs in subsequent lawsuits argued that this marketing was reckless and "falsely [promoted] its safe use near flames," encouraging consumers to engage in the very behaviors the old warning labels had explicitly cautioned against.
+Plaintiffs in subsequent lawsuits argued that this marketing was reckless, encouraging consumers to engage in the very behaviors the old warning labels had explicitly cautioned against.

-Legal challenges and burn incidents

-In July 2025, a demand letter was sent to Luxco on behalf of Yvette Digan, a 22-year-old exchange student who suffered third-degree burns over 30% of her body at a fraternity house gathering.
-The incident occurred when Everclear was poured near a fire, causing an explosive flame jet that engulfed her.
-A subsequent lawsuit filed in federal court accused Luxco of negligence and deceptive practices for removing the explicit warnings while simultaneously marketing the product for dangerous uses.
-The suit alleged that Luxco "chose marketing aesthetics over preventing third-degree burns to unsuspecting young adults" and sought to force the company to halt sales until the original, comprehensive warnings were restored.
-A similar incident occurred in September 2012, when a lawsuit was filed against Luxco after a student in St. Louis, Missouri, suffered serious burns from an Everclear-related fire at a party, alleging negligence due to inadequate flammability warnings.
-Demonstrations, such as chef Kevin Nashan's cherries jubilee preparation using Everclear, further illustrate the product's high flammability.

 Incidents

 Everclear's high alcohol content and flammability have been linked to several incidents involving severe burns, prompting legal and regulatory scrutiny.
 Notable cases include: